ModelEarth/data-commons/README.md

 [Data Pipeline](../data-pipeline/) and [Active Projects](/projects)
 # UN Goal Timelines

-[Google UN Data Commons Nav for API](https://datacommons.org/tools/statvar#s=dc%2Fs%2FUnitedNationsUn&d=dc%2Fd%2FUnitedNationsUn_SdgIndicatorsDatabase) - Click then widen your screen to view navigation for 17 UN Goals.
-Or display 21 "GOALS" in our left navigation by turning on "Dev Mode" under Settings in the upper right.
+[Google UN Data Commons Nav for API](https://datacommons.org/tools/statvar#s=dc%2Fs%2FUnitedNationsUn&d=dc%2Fd%2FUnitedNationsUn_SdgIndicatorsDatabase) - Click then widen your screen to view navigation for the UN Goals.
+You can display goal links in our left navigation by turning on "Dev Mode" under Settings in the upper right.

 ## Projects